Calculation

 New…

-Creates a new, empty calibration.
-By using this button the Save As dialog opens.
-It is possible to select the name and location of the calibration file there.
+Creates a new empty calibration, invoking the Save As dialog to select the name and location of the new calibration file.

 Clone…

-Creates a copy of a current calibration file.
-By using the Save As dialog you can select the name and location of the calibration file.
-The copy will then be linked to the method.
+Creates a copy of the current calibration file.
+Using the Save As dialog, you can select the name and location of the cloned calibration file.
+The created calibration clone will then be linked to the method.

 Note:

-If the new calibration should not contain responses from the original file, they can be deleted by using the Clear Responses checkbox in the Save As dialog.
+Suppose the new calibration should not contain responses from the original calibration (e.g., only the compound names and retention times are to be kept).
+In that case, the responses can be deleted using the Clear Responses checkbox in the Save As dialog.

 None

-Closes a calibration file.
+Removes the calibration from the method.
 The calculation type is changed to uncalibrated - Uncal.

 Calculations